 March 31,

-2007 2 2006
+2008 2007

 (In thousands)

 Deferred tax assets:

-Deferred revenue \$ 775 \$ 582
+Deferred revenue \$ 1,009 \$ 775

-Tax credits 490 637
+Tax credits 259 490

-Property and equipment 360 580
+Property and equipment 418 360

-Stock based compensation 51
+Stock-based compensation 192 51

-Other reserves and accruals 309 226
+Other reserves and accruals 319 309

-\$1 L,985 \$ 2 2,025
+\$ 2,197 \$ 1,985

-The Company's federal and state research tax credit carryforwards for income tax purposes were approximately \$0 and \$743,000, respectively, as of March 31, 2007.
+The Company's federal and state research tax credit carryforwards for income tax purposes were approximately \$0 and \$390,000, respectively, as of March 31, 2008.
 State research tax credits carryforward indefinitely.

-U.S. income taxes and withholding taxes have not been provided on a cumulative total of \$1.4 million of undistributed earnings for certain non-U.S. subsidiaries.
-The Company currently intends to reinvest these earnings in operations outside the U.S.
+U.S. income taxes and withholding taxes have not been provided on a cumulative total of \$3.1 million of undistributed earnings for certain non-U.S. subsidiaries.
+The Company currently intends to reinvest these earnings in operations outside the U.S. No provision has been made for taxes that might be payable upon remittance of such earnings, nor is it practicable to determine the amount of such potential liability.